Quantum and classical approaches in statistical physics: some basic inequalities: Examples

 where

-\begin{Rk} The following assertion is valid for potential well.
-By transition from deterministic strategy (classical mechanics) to probabilistic strategy (quantum mechanics) two members of the play (the regularized free energy and the regularized mean energy) increase. \end{Rk} We can estimate the regularized entropy for potential well only for small $\mu$.
-Relation \eqref{4.77} implies: \begin{Rk} If $\mu$ is small, then by transition from deterministic strategy (classical mechanics) to probabilistic strategy (quantum mechanics) the regularized entropy for the potential well decreases. \end{Rk} Formulas \eqref{4.25}, \eqref{4.49}, \eqref{4.14}, \eqref{4.75} and \eqref{4.78} imply the following quasi-classical limits:\\ \emph{Case 1}.
-Let the parameters $T,\, a$ and $m$ be fixed.
-If $h{\to}0$ then\\
+\begin{Rk} The following assertion is valid for the potential well.
+By transition from the deterministic strategy (classical mechanics) to the probabilistic strategy (quantum mechanics) two members of the game (i.e., the regularized free energy and the regularized mean energy) increase. \end{Rk} We can estimate the regularized entropy for potential well only for small $\mu$. \begin{Rk} Formula \eqref{4.77} implies: if $\mu$ is small, then by transition from the deterministic strategy (classical mechanics) to the probabilistic strategy (quantum mechanics) the regularized entropy for the potential well decreases. \end{Rk} Relations \eqref{4.25}, \eqref{4.49}, \eqref{4.14}, \eqref{4.75} and \eqref{4.78} yield the following semiclassical limits: